Volunteering for Suffolk Archives

 2022

-Women’s Land Army, WW2
+Women’s Land Army, Suffolk, WW2

 I helped compile a database of women working in Suffolk for the Women’s Land Army.
 This was to add to the roll-call of WLA woman serving in the County and part of Nicky Reynolds’ and Vicky Abbot’s project, Soil Sisters.